CodingNomads/mentor-docs/docs/14_tips.md

 2. **Congratulations**: Give positive feedback if there's something you liked or found interesting
 3. **Challenges**: Introduce challenges if you see that someone is onto something and might benefit from a nudge into a specific direction

-Examples
+### Examples [TODO]

 Here are some examples of code reviews from the on-site course part.
 Read over them to get an idea of how to give code reviews.

 ## Do code reviews on GitHub